Medication Therapy Management

 What is the Medication Therapy Management Program?

-Medication Therapy Management (MTM) is a Medicare-designed program that helps make sure that your medications are working to maintain your health.
+Medication Therapy Management (MTM) is a Medicare-designed program that promotes collaboration between you, your pharmacist, and your prescribing doctor to ensure safe and effective medication use.
+It aims to improve health outcomes by focusing on safety, effectiveness, lower-cost alternatives, and adherence.
 This service is provided at no additional cost to qualified members and is not considered a Medicare Part D benefit.

 • Reduce the effectiveness of one or more of your medicines